Alex-Genovese/floatversion/README.md

   Filters output as string, column or max.
 Post-output grep requires columns.

-  Tests show 'jq' sort methods as more reliable than 'sort -V' esp. with alpha suffixes All cases, returns false if none
+  Tests show 'jq' sort methods as more reliable than 'sort -V' esp. with alpha suffixes All cases, returns false if none.
+Direct '2>/dev/null' to quieten messages.
 ```

 - Sort to latest version, to unique or to listed entries